- Our thoughts on Amica

 How much is Amica home insurance?

-Amica has the lowest premiums of the carriers we surveyed.
+Amica has the lowest premiums among the carriers we surveyed, averaging $1,510 a year for our benchmark policy ($300,000 dwelling and liability with a $1,000 deductible).
 The table below shows average annual premiums for different coverage levels, all with a $1,000 deductible.

 Amica home insurance discounts

-Only 36% of customers surveyed said they would choose discounts as one of Amica’s top three attributes.
+Only 59% of customers surveyed said they were satisfied with Amcia’s discounts.
 However, most insurers surveyed didn’t perform very well in the category.
-American Family received the highest score of 54%.
+Auto Club Enterprises (AAA SoCal) received the highest score of 75%.

 The chart below shows some of the available discounts and how each discount affects pricing.
 The biggest discount offered is for new homes.